Mid back pain

 - Growth and physical pains.

 Regardless of where pain is located along the spine, it is important to have a qualified chiropractor look at your spine and determine what’s going on.
-In most cases (less than 2%), nothing serious is going on.
+In most cases, nothing serious is going on.
 A chiropractor should be able to give you self treatments and self management options in order to improve your symptoms and function.

 Find out how Chris treats mid back pain and what you can expect in his chiropractic care.